yugr/Localizer/README.md

 # TODO

 * Test on real projects
-* Do not report virtual functions which aren't used directly
+* Do not report private class methods (even though they aren't used directly in other files)
 * Integrate LGTM, Codecov and Travis